nearform/nscale-workshop/ex2.md

 There are two main files there:

 1. `system.js` is the _source of knowledge_ of a system managed by
    nscale.
-We will edit this shortly.
 2. `definitions/services.js` contains the definitions on how to build our containers.

-We will edit this shortly.
+We will edit both shortly.

 Preparing the Application
 -------------------------